Helen Brooks, Nurse Practitioner and Volunteer Healthcare Worker In Kenya

 Rising star nurse Callum Metcalfe from Attleborough Surgeries has sights set on top national award

-As a Practice, we are delighted to let our patients know that one of our Practice Nurses, Callum Metcalfe, has been shortlisted as a finalist for the Nursing Times Awards 2017.
-His shortlisting is in the category for Rising Star, which recognises the significant achievements and passion of nurses who have been qualified for less than 5 years.
+As a Practice, we are delighted to let our patients know that one of our Practice Nurses, Callum Metcalfe, attended as a finalist for the Nursing Times Awards 2017.
+His shortlisting was in the category for Rising Star, which recognises the significant achievements and passion of nurses who have been qualified for less than 5 years.
 Callum is a credit to the nursing profession and we are delighted to have him working with us, alongside the rest of our extremely dedicated and brilliant nursing team.
 Callum was recently featured in the Eastern Daily Press, click to see article Callum Metcalfe - Rising Star.

 Callum has also recently had an article published in the Primary Care Journal of General Practice Nursing - there's simply no stopping him!